cchoygithub/haihong_instrumentation_workshop/docs/contents/labs/lab11.md

   You can also restart apps manaully to force the agent to fresh load the extension.

-- Generate `getCoupon` activities, validate the metrics are being
+- Generate `getCoupon` activities, validate the metrics are being captured.

     ![Lab Diagram](../assets/images/getCoupon.png)